kevinadityaikhsan/bank-telemarketing-predictive-analytics/README.md

     The recall with the model is $0.7169$ as calculated before.

-#### **Cost Savings**
+#### **2. Cost Savings**

-- **Without the model**, the telemarketing campaign would make calls to all 7859 clients.
+- **Without the Model**,

+   The telemarketing campaign would make calls to all 7859 clients.
 The cost per call is €5, so the total cost of calling all clients is:

 $$\text{Total cost without model} = 7859 \times 5 = €39,295$$

-- **With the model**, the calls are more targeted.
+- **With the Model**

+   The calls are more targeted.
 Only clients predicted to make a deposit (TP + FP) are called.
 Therefore, the number of calls made would be:

 $$\text{Number of calls with model} = 656 (\text{TP}) + 1953 (\text{FP}) = 2609$$